Ayrshire cattle: Characteristics

 The cattle are usually red and white in colour, the red varying from very deep to a lighter shade.
 Calves may be de-horned for ease of handling; if they are not, the horns can grow to 30 cm in length.
 The cattle are typically strong and adaptable to many farming methods, and better suited to extensive management than breeds such as the Friesian.

 Temperament

 A study of the social behaviour of Polish Black-and-White dairy cattle and their F1-crossbreds with Ayrshire, Jersey, Holstein-Friesian and Swedish Black-and-White breeds, found the Ayrshire crossbreeds were most dominant, least attacked by their group-mates and least susceptible to a group change.
 A further study found that among Ayrshire, Holstein, Jersey, Brown Swiss and Guernsey (the other common dairy breeds), the Ayrshire had the highest number of agonistic interactions, however, this was not related to bodyweight.

 Population

 In 2008, 63,356 Ayrshire cattle were registered in the United Kingdom.
-In the United States, Ayrshire cattle are classed as a "recovering" breed by the Livestock Conservancy, despite a significant decline in registrations over the last 30 years.
-This means more than 2,500 registrations occur annually, but the breed is "still in need of monitoring."